Abstraction Health

 Commonly studied timing

-Quercetin is fat-soluble and its bioavailability is meaningfully enhanced when taken with a fat-containing meal; morning dosing with breakfast is commonly recommended in protocols, and pre-workout timing has been explored for attenuation of exercise-induced muscle damage.
+Quercetin is fat-soluble and its bioavailability is significantly improved when taken with a meal containing dietary fat; post-workout timing has been explored in the context of attenuating exercise-induced muscle damage and delayed-onset muscle soreness.

 Dose ranges used in studies